primer/css/README.md

 ## Contributing

 All team members should be contributing back to this repo in order to improve it.
+All HTML and CSS should conform to the [style guidelines](http://fac.github.io/origin/code-style/).

+Editor preferences are available in the [editor config](https://github.com/fac/origin/blob/master/.editorconfig) for easy use in common text editors.
+Read more and download plugins at <http://editorconfig.org>.

 The process:

+#### Branch off, make changes, create a PR

 1. Make sure you're up to date with the master branch (`git fetch; git pull origin master`)
 2. Branch off master (`git checkout -b <your-branch-name>`) and make your changes
 3. Increment the version numbers in [_config.yml](https://github.com/fac/origin/blob/master/_config.yml) and [package.json](https://github.com/fac/origin/blob/master/package.json).
 Generally: backwards-compatible fixes and smaller amendments to existing code are patches, new components and breaking changes count as minor releases, and full rewrites are major releases.
 See [semver.org](http://semver.org/) for detailed guidance.
 4. Push up your changes (`git push origin <your-branch-name>`) and write a [helpful pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) describing your changes

+#### Get your PR reviewed, merge to master, create new release

 5. Ask a fellow designer or engineer to review your changes.
 Make any required changes, then merge your branch into master: `git checkout master; git merge --no-ff <your-branch-name>`
 6. Push up the new version of master (`git push origin master`).
-7. [Create a new release](https://help.github.com/articles/creating-releases/) with a useful description. **If you’re making breaking changes, provide guidance in the release notes about what people will have to change in their projects (e.g. “rename instances of `u-padding--none` to `u-padding--0`”)**
+7. [Create a new release](https://help.github.com/articles/creating-releases/) with a useful description.
+Your original PR is probably a good starting point. **If you’re making breaking changes, provide guidance in the release notes about what people will have to change in their projects**
-8. [Update the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`).
-If you don't yet have access to update the NPM package, have someone in the design team [add you as an owner](https://docs.npmjs.com/cli/owner).
+8. [Publish the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`).
+If you don't yet have access to update the npm package, have someone in the design team [add you as an owner](https://docs.npmjs.com/cli/owner).
-9. Consider updating Origin in projects that should receive these updates.

-In addition, please read through our [contributing guidelines](https://github.com/fac/origin/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-All HTML and CSS should conform to the [style guidelines](http://fac.github.io/origin/code-style/).

-Editor preferences are available in the [editor config](https://github.com/fac/origin/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.
+#### Let people know, consider upgrading other projects

+If this a major or minor release, let people in the #design and/or #dev Slack channels know by linking to the release.
+Consider bringing other projects up to date with your new release, especially [Origin](https://github.com/fac/origin).

 ## License